supradeep67/JLPT-mobile-assistant-/README.md

 *   **Schema Logic:** Fixed a `TypeError` by ensuring `list` indices are not treated as `dictionary` keys during the mapping process.

 ## ⚖️ License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+ALL RIGHTS RESERVED See `LICENSE` for more information.